lsst-ts/ts_tma/docs/developer/ats_deployment_guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^
 This tool allows writing data to EtherCAT variables to other simulators using a TCP based custom protocol.
 The value written using this tool will overwrite any set value, so any slave value will be overwritten with the written value.
-The source code and more documentation about configuration can be found in https://gitlab.tekniker.es/aut/projects/3151-LSST/hil/forceethercatvars.
+The source code and more documentation about configuration can be found in `forceethercatvars(gitlab) <https://gitlab.tekniker.es/aut/projects/3151-LSST/hil/forceethercatvars>`_.

 Follow next steps to deploy this software: